jaysnel/Interest-Calculator/README.md

 # Interest-Calculator
-Calculator that presents the total interest on an a dollar amount based on rate and years.
+Calculator that presents the total interest on a dollar amount based on rate and years.